How Website Speed Affects Your Search Engine Ranks

 This is the amount of time a browser takes before receiving the first byte of a response from a web server after a particular URL has been requested.
-In essence it is the network latency of sending a request to the server, time taken by the web server to process and generate a response and time it takes to send the first byte of the response to the browser.
-Sites that have a lower time to first byte are found to have a higher search result and vice versa.
-There is a clear correlation between decreasing search rank and increasing time to first byte.
+In essence, it is the network latency of sending a request to the server, time taken by the webserver to process and generate a response and time it takes to send the first byte of the response to the browser.
+Sites that have a lower time to the first byte are found to have a higher search result and vice versa.
+There is a clear correlation between decreasing search rank and increasing time to the first byte.
 This metric has the highest correlation effect.

 Total image content

 This metric is found to have no effect on search engine ranking.
 Despite the fact that websites with more images take a slower time to fully load, there is absolutely no correlation.
 This further supports that page load time does not have any impact on search engine ranking.

 In general, there is no correlation between page load time and search engine ranking.
 There is however a correlation between lower time to first-byte metrics and higher search engine ranks.
 Also increasing latency reduces daily searches.